Last Updated on 01/29/2014

 - Effective Sunday, February 2, 2014 the Embassy will change its procedures for making appointments for visa interviews.
 Details will appear on the Embassy website on Sunday, including new telephone numbers to schedule an appointment.
 Visa appointment services will be temporarily unavailable from 3 pm Wednesday, January 29 until Sunday, February 2nd.

 - Visa Processing Fee

--- Walk-in Hours: Public hours for walk-in services (for information packets, for submitting additional documentation, to pick-up the visa and for general information):
+-- Walk-in Hours: Public hours for walk-in services (for information packets, for submitting additional documentation, and for general information):

 On Wednesday from 1 PM to 4 PM

 -- Services by appointment: all Immigrant and fiancé(e) visa applications are accepted only by appointment.

 - Immigrant Fee: Effective February 1, 2013, all individuals issued immigrant visas overseas must pay a $165.00 USCIS Immigrant Fee before traveling to the United States.
 Only prospective adoptive parents whose child(ren) is/are entering the United States under either the Orphan or Hague Process, Iraqi and Afghan special immigrants who were employed by the U.S. government, returning residents, and those issued K visas are exempt from the new fee.
 The USCIS website has more details on the new fee, including contact information for USCIS, if there are further questions.